ismet55555/AWS_Solutions_Architect_Notes/README.md

 ### OpsWorks

-- Automate configuration management with Chef and Puppet
+- Automate instance configuration management with Chef and Puppet
+- Uses configuration as code

 ### Trusted Advisor